Bertha Vazquez: Career

-In 1989, Vazquez served as an exhibit guide at the Phillip and Patricia Frost Museum of Science in Coconut Grove, Florida.
-That same year, she began her teaching career in Albi, France.
+Vazquez served as an exhibit guide at the Phillip and Patricia Frost Museum of Science in Coconut Grove, Florida in 1989.
+She began her teaching career in Albi, France also in 1989.

-In 1990, Vazquez began teaching in Miami-Dade County Public Schools.
+Vazquez began teaching in Miami-Dade County Public Schools in 1990.
 She has taught sixth grade integrated science, seventh grade integrated science, Earth and space science, physical science, and biology.
-She has also taught French in Miami-Dade County Public Schools.
-Vazquez's main teaching interest has been in environmental education, and she encouraged her fellow teachers even in non-scientific subjects to incorporate climate change education in their curricula.
+She also has taught French in Miami-Dade County Public Schools.
+Vazquez's main teaching interest has been in environmental education.
+She encouraged her fellow teachers even in non-scientific subjects to incorporate climate change education in their curricula.
 Her efforts were recognized with the Charles C. Bartlett Award from the National Environmental Education Foundation in 2009.

-Vazquez was passionate about middle-school students learning about climate change especially as she taught in Florida where they are "seeing the dramatic impacts of a warming planet".
-She intertwined lessons on climate change across the curriculum, assigning her students to not only learn about it, but to seek out and understand why some people don't believe it is caused by humans.
+Vazquez was passionate about middle-school students learning about climate change, especially as she taught in Florida where they are "seeing the dramatic impacts of a warming planet".
+She intertwined lessons on climate change in the curriculum, assigning her students not only to learn about it, but to seek out and understand why some people don't believe that it is caused by humans.

 She also worked for the National Board for Professional Teaching Standards (NBPTS) from 2001 to 2009 as a Certification Council Member, Scoring Director, Science Portfolio Trainer, faculty member for the Development of National Mentoring Standards, Renewal Document Development team member, and portfolio development team member.

 Teacher Institute for Evolutionary Science

-In 2013, she met Dawkins at the University of Miami, where she discussed evolution education with him.
-This and her belief that teachers learn the most from each other inspired her to conduct workshops on evolution for her fellow teachers.
+She met Richard Dawkins in 2013 at the University of Miami, where she discussed evolution education with him.
+This, and her belief that teachers learn the most from each other, inspired her to conduct workshops on evolution for her fellow teachers.

 Dawkins followed up with a visit to Vazquez's school in 2014 to speak to teachers from Miami-Dade County Public Schools.
-Along with the encouragement of Dawkins and Robyn Blumner, the encounter led to the founding of the Teacher Institute for Evolutionary Science (TIES).
+She received encouragement of Dawkins and Robyn Blumner, and she founded the Teacher Institute for Evolutionary Science (TIES).
 Vazquez sees TIES about evolution education and empowering teachers as leaders in their educational communities.
-Since its inception, TIES has presented over 400 teacher professional development workshops in all 50 states.
+TIES has presented more than 400 teacher professional development workshops in each state since its inception.